Héraldique

 What is the blazon?

-In our first lesson – in which we answered our first question “what is heraldry?” – we anticipated today’s question: what is the blazon?
-We did this by stating that «to become heraldic, emblems must follow very specific rules, the rules of blazon»; we continued by saying «the blazon is the grammar of heraldry but this answer, you can easily understand it, requires another lesson».
-Well, let’s face the problem more seriously.
-All of us, in all languages, have used the word “blazon” as a synonym for coat of arms.
-We weren’t wrong but we can be more precise, using nuances.
+In our first lesson – in which we answered our first question “What is heraldry?” – we anticipated today’s question: what is the blazon?
+We did this by stating that «to become heraldic emblems must follow specific rules: the rules of blazon».
+We continued by saying: «The blazon is the grammar of heraldry, but this answer, you can easily understand it, requires another lesson».
+Let’s face the problem more seriously!
+In all languages, all of us have used “blazon” as a synonym for coat of arms.
+We were not wrong, but we can be more precise, using nuances.

 Let’s read the Collins English Dictionary definition of the verb “to blazon”: «[1] To describe heraldic arms in proper terms».
 Now let’s look at those of the name “blazon”: «[2a] Conventional description or [2b] depiction of heraldic arms; [3] any description or recording, esp. of good qualities».